madetech/handbook/roles/designer.md

 - Make things real by caring about content and design enough to ensure everyone can use public services
 - Make public services simple to explain and understand by removing complexity and keeping designs focused on creating outcomes for people and society
 - Assure the quality of design delivery within their team
-- Show teams by doing good habits for sharing and improving design work
+- Introduce good habits for sharing and improving design work into teams
 - Take part occasionally in the hiring of designers and researchers
 - Help define Made Tech design principles through delivering good public services
 - Contribute to a design studio culture at Made Tech and client offices